Leofravega/Arrowgene.Ez2Off/README.md

-IF YOU HAVE THE LATEST EZ2ON REBOOT CLIENT, PLEASE UPLOAD IT AND SEND THE LINK TO ME!
-THANK YOU ALOT!
+PLEASE HELP!
 ===

-I want to make a server for the latest version of ez2on reboot, but I dont have the client, please help to find it!
+IF YOU ARE A REVERSE ENGINEER, PLEASE HELP TO FIND A WAY TO START THE EXECUTABLE.

+We would like to develop the server against the latest official client (ez2on reboot).
+The executable was packet with VMProtect 2.07 and we were able to unpack the executable, so it can be loaded into a debugger.

+BUT we have not found out how to start the game or which parameters it requires, we always get a message stating "Please start the game from the web".
+If you can find out how to correctly start this version of ez2on reboot, please let us know.
+For more details feel free to contact us or open an issue.

+Thanks alot!

 Arrowgene.Ez2Off
 ===